zjrohrbach/markdown-wkshts/11-3_SubPlans.md

-# Wed, Nov 3
+# Tue, Nov 9

 Thank you for your help today!

 ## Period 2 - Integrated Chem/Phys (ICP) - 8:25-9:51

-*This class will require some more leading from you.*  They are not as proficient at Schoology, so I am going to have you show the video to them.
-The video will walk them through the first assignment and then remind them how to log in to Schoology to complete the second assignment.

-If students give you any trouble, please don't hesitate to send students out and/or write me a message to deal with discipline upon my return.
+ Please turn on the projector and show the video posted at **_________________________________________________**.
+The video will periodically pause itself.
+Give students the appropriate amount of time at each pause and then continue the video.

 1. On the way in, students should know to pick up their notebook.
-2. Class begins with 10 minutes of silent reading.
-Their phones should be put away, and they should have a book that they are reading.
+2. Start the video.
+On the video, I will remind students of expectations,
+3. The video will pause.
+Students will have 10 minutes to read silently.
+This is how we begin every class, so students should be prepared.
 If they forgot their book, there are articles on the back counter they can read.
-3. After Silent Reading is over, hand out the "More NSL Practice" worksheet.
-4. Please turn on the projector and show the video posted at _________________________________________________.
-The video will periodically pause itself.
-Give students a chance to respond to answer the question on their worksheet before continuing the video.
-5. When this is finished, students should turn their papers in to you.
-6. Finally, have students complete the Review Assignment that is posted on Schoology.
-(If they don't have a computer today, they may use their phone.)
+Phones should not be out during Silent Reading.
+4. After 10 minutes, resume the video.
+I will introduce them to the test.
+	- Most students have a test already provided to them in their notebook
+	- I have a few students who forgot to turn in their notebooks.
+Their tests and scantrons are on my desk.
+	- If---for some reason---there isn't a test or a scantron for a student, I've left some extra copies on my desk.
+	- Students are allowed to use their notebook and a calculator, but phones and computers should be put away.
+	- If a student needs to borrow a calculator, I have some on the wooden desk to the side of the main desk.
+I usually ask students to give me an ID, agenda, or something of value as collateral to make sure I get my calculators back.
+5. The following students are allowed to go to the Testing Center in D109 if they ask (although they usually don't).
+I have already written out passes for them (although you should write the time down): Jillian Archer, Bella Cardin, Will Clinton, Donovan Seaborn, Tara Toth
+6. When all students in the room are finished (even if some are still testing in the Testing Center), you may resume the video.
-7. At the end of the period, students should return their notebooks into the appropriate bin at the front of the room.
+7. At the end of the video is a link to a Bill Nye video that you can watch for the rest of class.

 ## SRT - 9:57-11:31